zeusongit/DPMCLI/README.md

  Dynamo Package Manager CLI is a tool that let's the user interact with Dynamo Package Manager without any interface from terminal.

 ### Config file
- There is a config file that can be used to configure the app to point to a specific endpoint.
+ There is a config file named `dpm.config` that can be used to configure the app to point to a specific endpoint.
 This should be in the same directory as the executable.
  These are the default values for the config file:
 ```
 {